-- Specify which TRAP instruction is used for software breakpoints.

 - Enable the breakpoints feature.

+- Set permanent software breakpoints.

-- Set software breakpoints.
+- Set temporary software breakpoints.

 - Display software breakpoints.

 - Enable software breakpoints.

 - Disable software breakpoints.

 - Remove software breakpoints.

 - Disable the breakpoints feature.

 Software breakpoints should not be set, cleared, enabled, or disabled while the emulator is running user code.
 If any of these commands are entered while the emulator is running user code, and the emulator is executing code in the area where the breakpoint is being modified, program execution may be unreliable.